 The Young Artists Scheme at Opera Holland Park was launched in 2011 to open doors into the industry for emerging directors, conductors and singers, with the generous financial support of the late Christine Collins.

 The Young Artists rehearse alongside the main cast in the lead up to our summer season.
-For a four week period before their performances, they enjoy a dedicated rehearsal space of their own.
-They are also given individual mentoring, language coaching and a dedicated sitzprobe with the City of London Sinfonia.
+For a four week period before their performances, they enjoy a dedicated rehearsal space of their own and their own sitzprobe with City of London Sinfonia.

 Although ticket prices are reduced for Young Artists Performances, the artists are paid for their work.
 They are expected to perform at a high level and are given the support to do so.
 Our Young Artists act as covers for the main cast, stepping in when principals are unable to perform.